 A Flash Back on Bonding to Babies

 “Here comes that mother again”.

 Small Finnish children on their arrival to Denmark during the war.
 The loss of their mothers is seen in their eyes.

-Much damage in the bonding has life long consequences for the emotional development and self-image.
-I have myself suffered a lot from insecurity on school excursions and summer camps.
-I felt confused when my mother was not there or the daily routine was new.
-At one occasion I just couldn’t eat during the week I had to stay at the summer camp.
+Much damage in the bonding has lifelong consequences for emotional development and self-image.
+I have myself suffered a lot from insecurity on school excursions summer camps.
+I felt confused when my mother was not there, or the daily routine was new.
+On one occasion I just couldn’t eat during the week I had to stay at the summer camp.
 My parents were convinced that I would cope with the situation.
-No body had told them of the consequences of being separated at very early age.
+Nobody had told them of the consequences of being separated at a very early age.

-A good start is so important so that both mother and child know that breastfeeding going to work out fine with out a lot of pain.
+A good start is so important so that both mother and child know that breastfeeding going to work out fine without a lot of pain.
 The feeling of belonging to each other is established.